tfabris/BlueGigaEmpeg/README.md

 Always use the latest firmware
 ------------------------------------------------------------------------------
-When troubleshooting, always start with the most recent versions of the BlueGigaEmpeg firmware and the most recent Hijack Kernel.
+When troubleshooting, always start with the most recent versions of the BlueGigaEmpeg firmware and Hijack Kernel.

 - To update the BlueGigaEmpeg firmware, see the section titled ["Updating firmware"](#updating-firmware).